 1. Who - Consider Your Audience

-Consider your audience.
-Who are they?
-What are their interests and preferences?
-Tailor your topic to resonate with their demographic, whether it's students, professionals, or a general audience.
+Identify your audience's interests and preferences.
+Tailor your topic to resonate with them, whether they are students, professionals, or a general audience.

 2. What - Define Your Purpose